Is Louisiana One of the Least Safe States in the U.S.?

 The bad news is that Louisiana came in 49th out of all 50 states in safety.
 The only state in the Union that was rated as less safe than Louisiana was Mississippi.
 We’ll get into some of the details of that ranking a little bit lower down.

-If you or a loved one is ever injured through another person’s negligence, contact the Chris J. Roy, Jr. Law Firm.
+If you or a loved one is ever injured through another person’s negligence, contact the Chris J. Roy, Jr. Personal injury Law Firm in Alexandria, LA.
 We specialize in personal injury cases and offer a free consultation, so we can evaluate your case at no obligation to you.
 Feel free to contact us today.

 Negative Rankings for Louisiana